 This was where I’ve encountered my first experience in the wild on foot.
 You are so much more aware of what is happening around you and seeing elephants in relatively close proximity will give you such an adrenaline rush, I should add that the guides that do the walking safaris are extremely knowledgeable and knows how to read the animals and the situation.
 I never felt scared or unsafe.
 Game walks are only allowed for people over the age of 16 due to obvious safety reasons.

 I think what made this Lodge unique for me was not just the location, or the magnificent decked boma dinner area overlooking the floodplains, the luxurious warm accommodation, the high standard of game viewing vehicles, the staff were extremely friendly and warm-hearted.
 The guides are fantastic and knowledgeable.
 Camp Okavango comes highly recommended and worth your time, perhaps even spend an extra day just to wake up a little bit later and enjoy the room and facilities.

-Sure there are many other fantastic lodges that offer an incredible safari experience and caters to various budgets.
+Sure many other fantastic lodges offer an incredible safari experience and caters to various budgets.
 Credit should also go to these camp’s staff members which had a huge influence on choosing these three lodges, the staff members were always happy and all always willing to make the experience memorable, from the general staff, the guides and the camp managers.
 The best would be to get out there and explore the natural wonders of Botswana has to offer.